 - service areas not only of wired and wireless broadband providers but also of rural electric cooperatives and municipal utilities;

-- locations of community anchor institutions (CAIs), including universities, libraries, K-12 schools and district offices, government facilities and, where possible, the status (i.e., technology type and speed) of their connectivity (for an example of the latter, see this interactive map from Education Superhighway.)
+- locations of community anchor institutions (CAIs), including universities, libraries, K-12 schools and district offices, government facilities and, where possible, the status (i.e., speed and cost) of their connectivity (for an example of the latter, see this interactive map from Education Superhighway.)

 - location of fiber backhaul lines and points of presence, including those connecting CAIs;

 - topographical features (e.g., contours, vegetation) impacting wireless coverage;